Find out about the new Authorised Push Payment Scam Code

 Protection from fraud and scams

 Technology advances bring many benefits, such as online and mobile banking.
 However, in an increasingly digital world, technology also allows fraudsters and scammers to become more sophisticated.

 That is why we were one of the founding members of a group of banks which established the new ‘Authorised Push Payment (APP) Scam Code’.
-The Code is voluntary, we are one of eight banks who are signing up to it when it launches on 28 May 2019.
+The Code is voluntary and we have been a member since it launched back in May 2019.

 What is an ‘APP scam’?